Ben Hubble QC

 Head of Chambers

 Ben is a specialist in professional liability, disciplinary, regulatory and commercial work.
 Much of Ben's work involves claims against accountants, actuaries, directors, financial advisers, financial institutions, insurance brokers and lawyers following on from corporate collapse, lender losses or failed tax and investment schemes.
 Multi-party and group litigation is a particular expertise.
 In addition, Ben concentrates on: commercial arbitrations and litigation both on and offshore; banking; insurance (particularly coverage and indemnity disputes) and claims arising from the financial services sector.

 Ben is a highly experienced trial lawyer and relishes his role as an advocate.
 Alongside that, Ben places particular emphasis on detailed preparation, teamwork and being as approachable and flexible as possible.

-Ben is Vice Chairman of the Professional Negligence Bar Association and has run their annual seminar on Lawyers Liabilities.
+Ben is Chairman of the Professional Negligence Bar Association.
 He has sat on the Committees advising on the terms of the Professional Negligence Pre-Action Protocol and the Adjudication Scheme for Solicitors Negligence claims.
 He is also a member of the Chancery Bar Association and the Common Law & Commercial Bar Association.